Kommos (Crete): Evidence of Trade

 Kommos has yielded more evidence for intercultural trade in the form of imported ceramics than any other Bronze Age site in the Aegean.
-Archaeologists have found Egyptian figurines and transport jars, Canaanite jars, and jars that originated from the Nile Delta.
-The typical transport vessel found in the Late Bronze Age Southern Aegean is the transport stirrup-jar, which looks like a larger false-necked amphora.
-It has a wide-mouth rim with two vertical handles on the shoulders that connect to the neck of the vessel.
+Archaeologists have found Egyptian figurines such as a small faience figurine dedicated to the Egyptian Goddess Sekhmet, deposited at Temple B. They also found terracotta animal figurines as well as, transport jars, Canaanite jars, and jars that originated from the Nile Delta.
+The typical transport vessel found in the Late Bronze Age Southern Aegean is the transport stirrup-jar.
+The Stirrup-jar is a closed vessel with a tapering cylindrical neck rendered false by a clay disk cap. the jar has been alternatively called, "pseudostomos amphoreas," or, "false neck jar."
+The Jar was used primarily to transport liquid produce from the Aegean to the Mediterranean.
 At the beginning of the 14th century BC, a variation of the Minoan oval-mouthed amphora started making an appearance in Kommos.
 Dubbed the short-neck amphora, this vessel had two cylindrical handles attached at the shoulder, a stunted neck, and a round mouth.
 On the Syro-Palestinian coast, the Canaanite jar was the preferred transport jar; it was widely exported to Cyprus and Lower Egypt, where they eventually adopted and imitated the shoulder-handled vessel.
 The variations of the Canaanite jar created in Egypt can easily be identified by the diversities in material and surface treatment.

 Thousands of ceramic sherds have been recovered from the Late Minoan city of Kommos.
 Transport stirrup jars have not only been found on Crete but also in vast quantities on the Greek mainland, throughout the Aegean Islands, and along the western Anatolian coast.
 The Cretan vessels have been found in the Egyptian city of Tell el-Amarna, Cyprus, and the Levant, and the results of petrographic and trace element analysis determine that the majority of these transport stirrup jars originated in the northern part of Central Crete.
 While the transport stirrup jar was frequently used in Crete to ferry their goods, the Canaanite jar was the preferred container throughout the Levant.
 Evidence of the Canaanite jar has been found at Kommos in the form of 60 fragmentary to fully restorable containers.
 The final type of vessel identified is the Egyptian jar.
 Kommos has been the only Aegean site where this Late Bronze Age undecorated pottery has been recovered.
 The styles of pottery range from closed shapes to amphoras, flasks, and necked jars, and most likely transported wine.
 The presence of Canaanite jars and Egyptian jars at Kommos and Cretan transport stirrup jars found throughout the Aegean islands, Egypt, and the Anatolian coast confirms the importance of international trade to the Late Minoan coastal city of Kommos.